 As conflicts across the globe continue, the number of people displaced by conflict has reached record levels.
 Of the more than 100 million forcibly displaced persons worldwide, an estimated 74 percent of them are hosted in low and middle-income countries, often by communities facing similar socioeconomic challenges.

-Some 85 percent of those who have fled their homes are hosted in developing countries with limited resources.
-That is why the global community is combining humanitarian assistance with longer-term development support to help refugees become more self-reliant so that they can contribute more to their own futures and to their host communities.
+Some of these displaced people face the very real prospect of never being able to return home.
+Data from UNHCR highlights that the average time for refugees to stay within a camp is now about 17 years.
+Given the protracted nature of forced displacement, the global community is combining humanitarian assistance with longer-term development support to help refugees become more self-reliant so that they can contribute more to their own futures and to their host communities.

 IFC works with the World Bank, the United Nations High Commissioner for Refugees (UNHCR), and other partners to identify how the private sector can engage with refugees and their host communities to promote inclusive economic opportunities and improve access to services.
 We aim to:

 - Create jobs by boosting access to finance and entrepreneurship

 - Improve the delivery of basic services like education and energy